wright-development/wright-development.github.io/content/post/api-testing-in-dotnet.md

 ---
 title: "API Testing In .NET with Expected.Request"
 date: 2017-10-05T19:33:35-06:00
-draft: true
+draft: false
 tags: ["dotnet", "dotnet core", "api testing", "testing", "integration testing"]
 ---

-Alright let's get started with the question that I'm sure you are all asking, what is Expected.Request?
+Alright, let's get started with the question that I'm sure you are all asking, what is Expected.Request?
 Simply put it's a Fluent API I've created to test REST APIs, and even better it's open source!
 Woot!
 Expected.Request abstracts away the HttpClient class in favor of clear and cohesive chaining.
 If you would like to see the full documentation for this package check that out [here](https://wright-development.github.io/Expected.Request/), otherwise let's jump into some examples.

-**Concidentally this post ties pretty well into my previous post about integration testing with docker in .NET, if you are interested check it out [here](/post/using-docker-for-net-core/)**
+**Coincidentally this post ties pretty well into my previous post about integration testing with docker in .NET, if you are interested check it out [here](/post/using-docker-for-net-core/)**

 ## Project Setup